paytrail/documentation/content/banner/_index.en.md

 weight: 7
 ---

-Paytrail offers a dynamic image (_banner_) of the payment methods available in the web store.
-The image is meant to be used on the front page of the store, and includes information of all payment methods available through Paytrail's service.
+Paytrail offers a dynamic image (_banner_) of the payment methods available which can be used on the website.
+The image is meant to be used on the front page for e-commerce websites, and includes all payment methods available through Paytrail’s service.
 If new payment methods are activated, the logos are automatically updated in the banner.